The Public Vote

 Final 20 Announcement: Oct 5, 2 p.m. in Rosa Parks Circle.
-When Round 1 closes, the five Artist Entries from each Category with the most Round 1 votes are announced and move on to Round 2.
-The twenty Finalists, announced on October 5th, will compete for the Public Vote Grand Prize and four category awards.
+When Round 1 closes, the top five Artist Entries from each of the four categories move on to Round 2.
+The twenty finalists, announced on October 5th, will compete for the Public Vote Grand Prize and four category awards.